Skip to content

 Background Event Processing

-Start event processors as background tasks:
+Start event processors as scoped tasks:

 async def main():